ALERTS in relation to COVID-19

 With our frequently changing environment, we will regularly update and alert Employers as information becomes available.
 Please note that some of the information may no longer be current given how quickly the situation is changing.
 To sign up, click here.

-The Fair Work Commission has inserted temporary COVID-19 schedules into 3 Awards with variations to provide some flexibility for employers in response to the significant impact that the COVID-19 pandemic has had on businesses.
+The Fair Work Commission has inserted temporary COVID-19 schedules into 3 Awards to provide some flexibility for employers in response to the significant impact that the COVID-19 pandemic has had on businesses.

 Temporary schedules have been added to the: